sybila/biodivine-bass/benchmarks/README.md

 ## 0. Data preparation

-If you downloaded this content from the github repository, make sure to first unzip the `./test_instances/_normalized.zip` file, since this file contains the additional BNs representations of the test instances in `.bnet` and `.sbml` format.
+If you downloaded this content from the GitHub repository, make sure to first unzip the `./test_instances/_normalized.zip` file, since this file contains the additional BNs representations of the test instances in `.bnet` and `.sbml` format.

-If you downloaded this content from the [Zenodo artefact](https://doi.org/10.5281/zenodo.17794231), this folder should be already present.
-Furthemore, you can verify that `./benchmarks/results/raw` contains the full expected benchmark output across all tools
+If you downloaded this content from the [Zenodo artifact](https://doi.org/10.5281/zenodo.17794231), this folder should be already present.
+Furthermore, you can verify that `./benchmarks/results/raw` contains the full expected benchmark output across all tools
-(due to their size, these files are not present in the github repository).
+(due to their size, these files are not present in the GitHub repository).

 ## 1. Running benchmarks